dkorobtsov/automation-arsenal/kotlin/README.md

 ### Dependency Injection
 [&uarr;](#table-of-contents)
 * [Koin](https://github.com/InsertKoinIO/koin) - LightWeight Dependency Injection framework.
-Still not sure if it makes sense to use DI in test automation if you are not into unit testing, but this library sure worth mentioning.
+Still not sure if it makes sense to use DI in test automation unless you are into unit testing, but this library sure worth mentioning.

 ### Framework
 [&uarr;](#table-of-contents)